revaturelabs/bank-app-java-p0/README.md

 use in Github Actions.
 Instead, test your code locally (`mvn test`, or in your IDE) to see if your tests are passing.

 > NOTE: when you run `mvn test`, look for **PROJECT SCORE** in the console output to view your current score for the project.

+Feel free to modify or refactor the tests if they don't fit with the application code you're writing.
+The tests are provided as an example so you can see how to setup and assert conditions properly.
+Make sure any tests you write or refactor make sense in the context of testing the behavior you want to implement.

+> If you find errors in the starter tests or project code, feel free to change it and open a ticket on the Github repo

 ### Troubleshooting
 If you run into a problem you can't resolve during development, be resourceful.
 Here are some ideas to help you: